BryanMorfe/skt_conn/README.md

 * Configured as a client to send messages to a server;
 * Configured as a server to receive messages from clients; and,
 * Configured for bidirection communication between an skt_conn configured client and an skt_conn configured server.

+### TODO
+* Code the C file
+* Finish the header file
+* Finish Installation guide
+* Update README with updated and correct examples

 ### Platforms
 N/A